awesome-llama/TextImage/README.md

     - data stream version (`0` for all data streams currently)
     - data stream length (number of characters in the data stream by itself)

-A vertical bar (`|`) then indicates the data streams follow, which are all concatenated without any separating character.
+A vertical bar (`|`) then indicates the data streams will follow, which are all concatenated without any separating character.

-An example image looks like this (with the data stream removed):
+An example image looks like this (with the concatenated data streams removed):

 ```txtimg,v:0,x:120,y:80,p:8,main,RGB8,0,22682,alpha,A8,0,523|```

 This example is a 120x80 image with 8 bit RGB and alpha channels.
 The RGB8 data stream is 22682 characters long whereas the alpha channel is 523 characters.

 Reserved characters due to their usage as separators: `,:|`